jaystack/corp-check-cli/README.md

 ```sh
 corp-check . --rule-set ./my-rules.json
 ```
-If you want to validate an npm package with your custom rule you have to pass the `--rule-set` option
+If you want to validate an npm package using your custom rules, you have to enable the `--rule-set` option
 ```sh
 corp-check npm express --rule-set ./my-rules.json
 ```